yfnick2014/notes/content/libevent-book.md

 - **libevent_pthreads** This library adds threading and locking implementations based on the pthreads portable threading library.
 It is separated from libevent_core so that you don't need to link against pthreads to use Libevent unless you are actually using Libevent in a multithreaded way.
 - **libevent_openssl** This library provides support for encrypted communications using bufferevents and the OpenSSL library.
 It is separated from libevent_core so that you don't need to link against OpenSSL to use Libevent unless you are actually using encrypted connections.

-#Setting up the Libevent library
+#1.
+Setting up the Libevent library
 Libevent has a few global settings that are shared across the entire process.
 These affect the entire library.

 ## Log messages in Libevent